ORNL/curifactory/sphinx/source/getting_started.rst

         all_vals = {}
         for r in records:
             if "final_value" in r.state:
-                all_vals[r.args.name] = r.state["final_value"]
+                all_vals[r.params.name] = r.state["final_value"]

         maximum = max(all_vals.values())
         return all_vals, maximum

-Sometimes an aggregate doesn't really need its own set of arguments, e.g. if it's simply comparing results from other records.
-In these cases, records can be initialized with ``None`` passed as the argset.
+Sometimes an aggregate doesn't really need its own parameter set, e.g. if it's simply comparing results from other records.
+In these cases, records can be initialized with ``None`` passed as the parameter sets.
 In the cell below, we manually pass our previous records into the stage, but note that if we pass ``None`` for records (the default) it will take all existing records in the manager.

 .. code-block:: ipython3